Comparison

 In Centinel, matching is a visible part of the forecast experience.
 Every projected item shows its current state — whether it's been matched to a real transaction, whether Centinel found a likely match and wants your confirmation, or whether something needs your attention.
 A dedicated review queue surfaces anything that requires action.
 This matters when the forecast drives your financial decisions — a wrong match that silently changes your numbers could lead you to act on incorrect information, so the matching process needs to be transparent and easy to correct.

 No. Centinel is focused exclusively on checking account cash flow forecasting.
-If you need investment tracking, net worth monitoring, savings goals, or monthly budgeting, tools like Quicken Simplifi or Monarch Money designed for those purposes.
+If you need investment tracking, net worth monitoring, savings goals, or monthly budgeting, tools like Quicken Simplifi or Monarch Money are designed for those purposes.

 Yes.
 They solve different problems at different time horizons.
 Simplifi manages your overall financial picture on a monthly basis.
 Centinel manages your checking account liquidity on a daily basis over the next two months.